jhpyle/docassemble/_docs/roles.md

 There are times when you just want **docassemble** to figure out the interview flow implicitly, and there are times when you want to be explicit about it.
-Setting up roles is one situation where you want to be pretty explicit, so that you account for all the unexpected scenarios that may occur.
+Setting up roles is one situation where you want to be pretty explicit, so that users do not see `role_event` screens unnecessarily.

 Another block that warrants explanation is the `mandatory` `code`
 block: